social affairs writER

-I have been working in nursing and social affairs writing since I set out as a journalist in 2007.
+I have been working as a nursing and social affairs writer since I set out as a journalist in 2007.
 Social affairs journalism is often about exposing some of the worst privations of bureaucracies and those in power on the weakest.
-It is a very rewarding yet quite stressful area of journalism and while I had some good results (some of the victims he wrote about in the national press had their problems resolved) you need a very thick skin to listen to people’s stories, dig down into them and sell them to editors.
+It is a very rewarding yet quite stressful area of journalism and while I had some good results as a social affairs writer (some of the victims I wrote about in the national press had their problems resolved) you need a very thick skin to listen to people’s stories, dig down into them and sell them to editors.

 Here is some of the best work I have done.

 Over 2016 I did around 100 hours of research into the UK child protection system.
 I found that due to the government’s austerity programme, the system is badly failing the most vulnerable people of all in society – our children.
 I began a series of blogs on Medium.com discussing the situation.
 Read more here to see the effects of Austerity on child protection.

 I published a piece for Inside Housing on how arrears drop in ultra energy efficient housing.
 Click to go to the article here

 For Inside Housing, I looked how cuts to Legal Aid have resulted in disabled people having serious housing problems.
 They are unable to fight back when treated badly by their housing providers.
 See this here

 I also focused his aim on cuts to mental health services in Dorset, publishing in the Sunday Express.
 See this here